prady0t/dash/README.md

 ---

-Basic terminal emulator with some built-in functions and colors to look cool.
+Basic terminal emulator with some built-in functions and colors to make it cool.

 Type help for help.